alchemyplatform/aa-sdk/site/react/useSignTypedData.md

 import { type useSignTypedDataResult } from "@alchemy/aa-alchemy/react";
 ```

-Returns a `Hex` representation of the signed message.
+Returns a `Hex` representation of the signed typed data.